 EARLY INTERVENTION SERVICES:

 IDEA identifies early intervention services for children ages 0-3 with communication or swallowing disorders and delays.
-Part C of IDEA states that early intervention services are mandated and are designed to meet the developmental needs of an infant or toddler with a disability in one or more of the following areas:
+Part C of IDEA states that early intervention services are mandated and are designed to meet the developmental needs of an infant or toddler with a speech disorder in one or more of the following areas:

 Physical, cognitive, communication, emotional or adaptive.